What is natural gas?

 Just how much methane is released into the atmosphere during these processes is uncertain because the measured data is limited and drilling and completion processes have evolved rapidly in recent years.
 The Environmental Protection Agency (EPA) has estimated the methane leak rate at a little more than two percent.
 But a recent study by the National Oceanic and Atmospheric Administration (NOAA) suggested it might be twice that in northern Colorado.
 Other studies suggest it could be higher still.

-Are there other air pollution issues related to natural gas production that should concern me?
+Are there other air pollution issues related to natural gas production?

 Yes.
 Leaks and venting at natural gas well sites and processing plants release other pollutants besides methane that can threaten air quality and public health, including the following hazardous air pollutants (HAPs):